Please meet our new Director of the MSW Admissions, Kellie Scott, and assistant staff, Vivian Rodriguez.

 - MSW-MPH Applicants: Follow this link to the SOPHAS instructions on the SDSU School of Public Health page.
 Applications for the MSW-MPH program are reviewed by both the SDSU School of Social Work and the SDSU School of Public Health.

-3. Submit Supplemental Materials to Interfolio (all applicants)
+3. Submit Supplemental Materials to Interfolio (all applicants) using one of the below links.

 - Social Work (MSW): Direct Practice & Administration and Community Development Application